port-labs/port-docs/docs/guides-and-tutorials/scaffold-a-new-service.md

     <img src='/img/guides/scaffoldEditAction.png' width='45%' border='1px' />

 2. The action's basic details should look like the image below.
-This action has no user inputs, so when ready, click on the `Backend` tab to proceed.
+You can click on the `User Form` tab to see the user inputs created for the action.
+When ready, click on the `Backend` tab to proceed.

     <img src='/img/guides/scaffoldActionDetails.png' width='60%' border='1px' />